dkolkena/resume/resume.md

 postcode: 84106
 phone: (801)856-5384
 email: daniel.kolkena@gmail.com
-date: 1 August 2016
 ...
 # Daniel Kolkena

 ### Personal summary

-> I'm a technical enthusiast that has a broad range of experience in software, hardware, and networking support as well as support services, system administration, and the development lifecycle.
-I'm currently studying part-time and working towards a career goal of software development.
+> I'm a technical enthusiast that has a broad range of experience in software, hardware, and networking support as well as support services, system administration, application support, and the development lifecycle.
 My greatest joy is in helping people use technology to solve problems and achieve their goals.

-### Technologies
+### Technologies and Tools
-- Bash, MySQL
+- Linux Administration, Bash, MySQL
+- Git, JIRA, Graylog, New Relic, Graylog, Salesforce

 ### Skills
+- Agile
+- KCS (Knowledge Centered Support)
+- Technical Writing
 - Spanish: Professional Working Fluency

 ### Employment